yoraoktaar/Supermarket-RFM-Analysis/README.md

 4. Hibernating: Infrequent and haven’t purchased for a long time.
 Can be targeted with reactivation campaigns.
 5. New Customers: Recently made purchases but not yet regular.
 Need education and encouragement for repeat buying.
 6. Lost Customers: Have been inactive for a very long time.
 Low potential, can be given low priority.
+7. Potential Loyal Customers: Customers showing signs of increased engagement and purchase frequency.
+With proper nurturing, they can become loyal buyers.

 Campaign Effectiveness:

 Out of the total customers, 568 people (27.65%) responded to the campaign (responded to at least one campaign), while 1,486 people (72.35%) did not respond at all.
-Although the non-responding group is larger, they actually generated a higher total expenditure amounting to 681,283, compared to the group that received the campaign, which only generated 564,358,111.
+Although the non-responding group is larger, they actually generated a higher total expenditure amounting to 681,283, compared to the group that received the campaign, which only generated 564,358.

 Recency (Last Campaign) vs Response: